IdahoAgStats/factcuratoR/README.md

 The goal of the FACT program curation is to generate:

-1. trial data
+1. trial data (multiple entries per trial)
-2. trial metadata
+2. trial metadata (one entry per trial)

 that conform to the controlled vocabulary codebooks.